How to Clean Glass Jars for Reuse

 As a clean freak, I really feel peace of mind knowing my food is being kept in the safest and most hygienic material food can be stored in.

 Though glass is a safe, sustainable, and multi-purpose storage container, these vessels need a little TLC from time to time.
-Suppose the glass jar is fresh from the store.
-In that case, washing will require label removal, while general maintenance and regular cleaning ensure your glass bottles and mason jars stay hygienic and odorless for maximum cleanliness.
+If the glass jar is fresh from the store, washing will require label removal while general maintenance and regular cleaning (hot soapy water will do) ensure your glass bottles and mason jars stay hygienic and odorless for maximum cleanliness.

 Reusable glass jars